 The main path to the summit of Tasmania’s most iconic peak, Cradle Mountain, begins from Dove Lake and passes Lake Lilla.
 However, there are several trails to choose from, meaning you can take a different route for the return journey.

 This walk reveals a bounty of spectacular scenery but it’s from the summit that you’ll be truly overwhelmed by Cradle Mountain-Lake St Clair National Park’s immense beauty.
 You’ll also spot Tasmania’s highest mountain, Mount Ossa.

 The walk requires six to eight hours to complete and measures 6.4km one way.

 6. Mount Kosciuszko, Kosciuszko National Park, New South Wales

 You can’t have a list of climbs without including the biggest mountain in mainland Australia, 2228m-high Mount Kosciuszko.
 If you have plenty of time, take on the Mount Kosciuszko Summit walk (9km/six hours one way).
 You’ll encounter breathtaking natural attractions – including the iconic Snowy River and dazzling wildflower displays – as well as information about Aboriginal heritage significant to the area.
 From the summit, the views stretch over the famous Australian Alps and the Bogong Peaks.

 If time is less restrictive, take the Thredbo to Mount Kosciuszko path.
 This looping track begins at the top of the Kosciuszko Express chairlift at Thredbo and is ‘only’ 14.3km long with an estimated completion time of 4.5 hours.
-When tackling Mount Kosciuszko, be sure to rest up at Discovery Holiday Parks – Jindabyne.

 7. Mount Feathertop, Alpine National Park, Victoria